-Based on the overall BIM strategy including the Mission, Vision, Goals and Objectives for a project or organization, the planning team should identify the appropriate BIM Uses.
+Based on the overall BIM strategy including Mission, Vision, Goals and Objectives for a project or organization, the planning team should identify the appropriate BIM Uses.
 A challenge and opportunity faced by the early project planning team is identifying the most appropriate uses for BIM on a project given the project characteristics.
 There different are many traditional tasks that can benefit by being replaced by the implementation of BIM.
-The goal of this section is to provide а method for identifying appropriate BIM Uses for project implementation.
-These steps, as shown in Figure 4-1, include defining the purpose and additional characteristics for each BIM Use.
+The goal of this section is to provide a method for

+BIM STRATEGY:

+Mission:

-BIM STRATEGY: Mission: Defines the purpose of the project.
+Defines the purpose of the project.

 Vision: The picture of the project after it has integrated BIM.

 Goals: Specific aims which the project wishes to accomplish.

-Objectives: Specific results
+Objectives: Specific results that when accomplished move the goals identifying appropriate BIM Uses for project implementation.
+These steps, as shown in Figure 4-1, include defining the purpose and additional characteristics for each BIM Use.